 Reaction mechanisms of various oxidation reactions.
 Combustion in internal combustion engines.
 Types of flames; laminar, turbulent, diffusion, aerated.
 Formation of carbon and NO in flames.

-Unit 2 Principles of Gasification
+Unit 2 Principles of Gasification S1 or S2 L1

 Thermodynamics of basic reactions and calculation of equilibrium compositions.
 The production of fuel and synthesis gases, controlled furnaces atmospheres; gas purification.